 At a basic level, homelessness results from poverty and a lack of housing that is affordable.
 Individuals and families who are homeless may have no income, receive benefits, or be employed continually, seasonally, or sporadically.
 Homelessness for individuals and families may also be linked to mental health issues, developmental disabilities, substance use, criminal history, lack of child support and childcare resources, and/or language and cultural barriers.
-The ESG funded West Virginia shelters have served 787 people with residential and non-residential services who suffer from a serious mental illness, 14,668 victims of domestic violence, 1,195 people suffering the effects of drug and/or alcohol abuse, 399 veterans, and 568 elderly.
+The ESG funded West Virginia shelters have served 1202 people with residential and non-residential services who suffer from a serious mental illness, 13,798 victims of domestic violence, 1,362 people who suffer from chronic substance abuse, 471 veterans, and 258 elderly.
 (Note: many of these are co-occurring, and a total of the aforementioned sub-populations will not equal the total numbers of persons served.)